mbrandonw/presentations/2023-04-18-dependencies/dependencies.iapresenter/text.md

 background: true
 filter: darken

-And if you weren't already aware, Stephen and I run a site called Point-Free, where we go deep into topics like the one I am about to discuss today, and a whole bunch more.
+And if you weren't aware, Stephen and I run a site called Point-Free, where we go deep into topics like the one I am about to discuss today, and a whole bunch more.
 I encourage you to check it out if anything in today's talk catches your eye.

 ---
 # What is a dependency?